kfinlayson/Tech_Writing1/README.md

 Notes
 -----
-* There were NO FUNCTIONS defined within this game only basic module's and looping structures.
+* There were NO FUNCTIONS defined within this game only basic module's and loops.
-* All of the loops and if statements in this game are essential to creating fair gameplay.
+* All of the loops and if-statements in this game are essential to creating fair gameplay.
 The first set of if-statements control the overall player/monster scores while the second set of statments maintain the itemDrop variable with it's content.
 * This is a basic program that runs the game without hands on interaction.